Fulguritude/42_fractol/README.md

 # 42_fractol
-Keeping files on multiple machines for fractol
+Keeping files on multiple machines for the 42 Fract'ol project (C fractal renderer) and showcasing my code, as I largely exceeded the normal requirements.

 # Goals
 My objective was to create a general machine to explore C\[X], the space of